It’s unacceptable: Nearly one in five American women and one in 59 men have been raped in their lifetime.

 Using Sex Education to Prevent Sexual Assault

-Sexual assault can happen to anyone, regardless of gender, race, age, sexual orientation, or educational status.
-To end sexual assault in all communities, young people need age-appropriate, comprehensive sex education that helps prevent sexual assault — including lessons about communication, gender norms, consent, and healthy relationships.
+Sexual assault can happen to anyone, regardless of gender, race, age, sexual orientation, disability, or educational status.
+To end sexual assault in all communities, young people need quality sex education that helps prevent sexual assault — including lessons about communication, gender norms, consent, and healthy relationships.

-Planned Parenthood supports and provides sex education that helps young people learn skills to talk about their desires and boundaries — as well as the desires and boundaries of others.
-Planned Parenthood’s sex education also includes resources to help survivors of sexual assault feel supported — rather than brushed off, disbelieved, or blamed.
+Planned Parenthood supports and provides sex education that helps young people build communication and negotiation skills , including talking and listening to their partner.
+Planned Parenthood also provides resources to help survivors of sexual assault feel supported — rather than brushed off, disbelieved, or blamed.

 Supporting Prevention and Response with Good Policies

 To make real progress toward ending sexual assault, survivors need policies that support them.

 There has been progress in policies that aim to prevent and respond to sexual assault at the local, state, and federal levels.
 For example, in 2014 President Obama introduced the Not Alone campaign and a White House task force to combat sexual assault on college campuses.
 Survivors across the nation have been speaking up and making a difference.